-A. Civil execution
+A. Civil enforcement

-Civil execution is a procedure whereby an obligee may request a national agency to exercise state power to satisfy his/her claim when the obligor does not voluntarily perform his/her obligation.
+Civil enforcement is a procedure whereby an obligee may request a national agency to exercise state power to satisfy his/her claim when the obligor does not voluntarily perform his/her obligation.

-There are several types of civil execution, and among them, compulsory execution and auction for the exercise of a security interest are the most frequently petitioned for.
+There are several types of civil enforcement, and among them, judicial enforcement and auction for the exercise of a security interest are the most frequently petitioned for.